jgust1/needLR/README.md

 5. Annotate query sample SVs with genomic context, OMIM phenotype association, and Hardy-Weinberg equilibrium check

 needLR_3.4 offers multiple functionalities:
-* [needLR_basic](#run-needlr_34_basic): Compares one query vcf to a pre-merged, multisample vcf of 450 1KGP samples and annotates the SVs in the query invididual.
+* [needLR_basic](#run-needlr_34_basic): Compares one query vcf to a pre-merged, multisample vcf of 450 1KGP samples and annotates the SVs in the query individual.
-* [needLR_duo](#run-needlr_34_duo): Compares a query sample and parental sample to a pre-merged, multisample vcf of 450 1KGP samples and annotates the SVs in the query invididual.
-This function uniquely annoaotes the SVs from the query vcf as being "inherited" or "uncertain" based on SVs from the parental vcf.
+* [needLR_duo](#run-needlr_34_duo): Compares a query sample and parental sample to a pre-merged, multisample vcf of 450 1KGP samples and annotates the SVs in the query individual.
+This function uniquely annotates the SVs from the query vcf as being "inherited" or "uncertain" based on SVs from the parental vcf.
-* [needLR_trio](#run-needlr_34_trio): Compares a query sample and two parental samples (maternal and paternal) to a pre-merged, multisample vcf of 450 1KGP samples and annotates the SVs in the query invididual.
-This function uniquely annoaotes the SVs from the query vcf as being "inherited" or "de novo" based on SVs from the parental vcfs.
+* [needLR_trio](#run-needlr_34_trio): Compares a query sample and two parental samples (maternal and paternal) to a pre-merged, multisample vcf of 450 1KGP samples and annotates the SVs in the query individual.
+This function uniquely annotates the SVs from the query vcf as being "inherited" or "de novo" based on SVs from the parental vcfs.
-* [needLR_custom_controls](#run-needlr_34_custom_controls): Compares one query vcf to a pre-merged, multisample vcf of a cohort samples defined by the user and annotates the SVs in the query invididual.
+* [needLR_custom_controls](#run-needlr_34_custom_controls): Compares one query vcf to a pre-merged, multisample vcf of a cohort of samples defined by the user and annotates the SVs in the query individual.
 * [needLR_annotate_multisample](#run-needlr_34_annotate_multisample): Annotates any multisample vcf (from bcftools merge or Trivari).
 Does not require a specific query sample

 >[!NOTE]